3mdeb/96boards-docs-wiki/Reference-Platform-bugs.md

 [<<< Back to Reference Platform Home](https://github.com/96boards/documentation/wiki/Reference-Platform-Home)

 ***
+## How to report a bug

 This wiki provides instructions for reporting bugs on the References Software Platform.
 Please read through the following sections for insight on where to go when reporting bugs.

+For effective bug-fix workflow, each issue should have ONE bug report

 #### Should I report my bug?

 - Write out precise steps to reproduce the bug
-- For effective bug-fix workflow, each issue should have ONE bug report
 - If you can **consistently** reproduce, you should be reporting this bug
 - If you can **occasionally** reproduce, without specific steps, more information about bug will be useful and should be included in report
 - If you **cannot** reproduce, provide unique information about your bug and how it occurred